-For more information on becoming part of music ministry at St. Bart’s, please contact Nathan Costa, Director of Liturgy and Music at (858) 432-7112.
+For more information on becoming part of music ministry at St. Bart’s, please contact John-Luke Addison, Director Music, Principal Organist at (858) 432-7112.

 The Parish Choir is open to all adults, young and older, high school aged and above.
 The Choir rehearses Thursdays 7:00 - 9:00 p.m. and sings at the Sunday 10:15 a.m. service and often at Evensong the first Sunday of each month.
 The Choir sings larger works and other services according to the season, including an All Saints’ Day requiem, Advent Lessons and Carols, and a Lenten Meditation on the Passion, among others.
 Opportunities are also available within the choir for those interested in more advanced and smaller ensemble work.